joescii/lift-ng/README.md

 * `Full(value)` => A resolved promise with the given value.
 * `Empty` => A resolved promise with `undefined` value.
 * `Failure(msg)` => A rejected promise with the given message value.

+#### JSON Serialization

+**lift-ng** uses [Lift JSON](https://github.com/lift/framework/tree/master/core/json) for JSON serialization.
+This JSON serialization is configurable via the implicit [`Formats`](http://liftweb.net/api/26/api/#net.liftweb.json.Formats) trait.
+Originally, **lift-ng** always used the [`DefaultFormats`](http://liftweb.net/api/26/api/#net.liftweb.json.DefaultFormats) which limited the library's flexibility.
+Now **lift-ng** uses `DefaultFormats` if no other implicit `Formats` can be found.

+However, this does NOT apply to the old `JsObjFactory` methods `jsonCall` or `future`.
+Because these two were over-loaded with multiple signatures, it is not legal in Scala to provide a default value.
+In order to avoid a breaking change, we chose not to add an implicit `Formats` parameter to `jsonCall` and `future`.

+There are now six methods available for handling the three overrides of each `jsonCall` and `future`: `defAny`, `defStringToAny`, `defModelToAny`, `defFutureAny`, `defStringToFutureAny`, and `defModelToFutureAny`.
+These six have the exact same signature as their respective `jsonCall`/`future` methods, except they accept an implicit `Formats`.
+If you need to provide a `Formats`, replace your calls to these new functions.

+Regarding these names, please see [New interface for `JsObjFactory`](#new-interface-for-jsobjfactory) below.

 #### No arguments, string arguments, or case class arguments